 Drexel Dornsife is one of the top public health schools nationwide, ranking as the #1 school of public health in Philadelphia and tied for number #22 the nation, according to U.S. News & World Report's 2023 rankings of the best public health schools.
 The school is fully accredited by the Council on Education for Public Health (CEPH).

 Our mission is to provide education, conduct research, and partner with communities and organizations to improve the health of populations.
-We view health as a human right and have a special commitment to improving health in cities, eliminating health disparities, and promoting health in all policies.

 - Health as a human right and the importance of social justice to health